swfoster44/templ-nvim/README.md

     })
 ```

-This example shows the defaults templ uses.

-globals are the options that determine how templ will operate.
+globals section contains the options that determine how templ will operate.

+* **template_dir:** The default is the root of the neovim config folder. templ
+has no preference on where it is located.

-* **var_marker:** this is the string that identifies variables in the .templ file.
+* **var_marker:** This is the string that identifies variables in the .templ
+file that will be replaced.
+For example, @name@ will be replaced by the value
+in vars['name'].

 ## Contributing